Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Error Analysis and Case Studies

 \subsection{Over-segmentation in Model-generated Trees}

 Figure~\ref{fig:taxonomy_color_comparison} illustrates a key distinction between the taxonomy generated by the Kimi-thinking model and the expert taxonomy.
-The model-generated tree exhibits a tendency to create singleton clusters—isolating specific papers into narrow, fine-grained subcategories of their own.
-This pattern aligns with and elucidates Finding~4: the model prioritizes precise, local semantic descriptions over broader, structural aggregation.
+The model-generated tree exhibits a tendency to create singleton clusters, isolating specific papers into narrow, fine-grained subcategories of their own.
+This pattern illustrates one mechanism behind Finding~4: the model prioritizes precise, local semantic descriptions over broader, structural aggregation.